- Home

 Natural conception

-You may be able to conceive naturally after finishing cancer treatment.
-This will only be possible if your ovaries are still releasing eggs and you have a uterus.
-Your medical team will do tests to assess your fertility and check your general health, and will encourage you to try for a baby naturally if they think it may be possible for you to get pregnant.
+You may be able to conceive naturally after finishing cancer treatment if your ovaries are still releasing eggs and you have a uterus.
+If fertility tests suggest it may be possible for you to get pregnant, your medical team will encourage you to try for a baby naturally.

 Even if your periods return after chemotherapy or pelvic radiation therapy, there is a high risk of early menopause.
-If menopause is permanent, it means you will no longer be able to conceive naturally.
+If menopause is permanent, you will no longer be able to conceive naturally.

 If your ovaries are still working, you may be able to freeze eggs or embryos after treatment ends for later use.